PascalGitz/09_Baustatik_GGW/README.md

 ## Key Features

 - **Equilibrium Analysis:** The core functionality of this package revolves around the analysis of structures using the principles of equilibrium.
-It allows students to input action forces and calculate the resulting reaction forces within a given structural system.
+It allows students to input action forces and calculate the resulting reaction forces within a given system.
+The package is only capable of two-dimensional analysis.

-- **Educational Focus:** This package is specifically tailored to meet the educational needs of students studying structural engineering.
-It provides a hands-on learning experience, helping students grasp the fundamental concepts of structural analysis.

 - **Jupyter Environment:** The package is compatible with Jupyter notebooks, making it a versatile and interactive learning tool.
 Students can experiment with different scenarios and visualize the outcomes of their analyses.